Stickerifier/Stickerify/README.md

 # <img src="src/main/resources/stickerify.svg" align="right" width="100">[Stickerify](https://t.me/StickerifyImageBot)

-A Telegram bot to convert images in the format required to be used as Telegram stickers (512x512 PNGs)
+Telegram bot to convert images in the format required to be used as Telegram stickers (512x512 PNGs)

 ## Table of contents